benarnav/bytephase/README.md

 - Add more special tokens used in models like GPT4

 ### 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
-### 📄 License
+Please post an issue first describing the issue before a pull request.